New Malden: Amenities

 The area's last surviving cinema, the Odeon at Shannon Corner on the A3 was replaced by a large retail area including several large stores.
 The other cinema in the High Street (corner of Sussex Road) burnt down on Boxing Day 1936.
 There was also a silent cinema on Coombe Road by the station, which became the New Malden Gentlemen's Club in 1923; this closed in August 2010, and is now a Korean karaoke and pool bar.

 New Malden also has its own "Dino-Golf" course, 18 holes of dinosaur themed crazy golf overlooking the A3, as well as a floodlit golf driving range.

-In recent times New Malden played host to the biggest B&Q, Tesco and Currys.
-This Currys is the biggest electrical store in London.
-These are situated away from the High Street, which focuses more on smaller, more upmarket shops and restaurants.
+Large B&Q, Currys and Tesco stores are situated away from the High Street, which focuses more on smaller, more upmarket shops and restaurants.

 New Malden is home to the playing fields of both King's College London and the London School of Economics, which are available for hire when not in use by university teams.